kubecost/docs/install-and-configure/advanced-configuration/network-costs-configuration.md

       extraArgs:
         - "-v=0"
     ```

 * The levels range from 0 to 5, with 0 being the least verbose (only showing panics) and 5 being the most verbose (showing trace-level information).
 * Ref: [sig-instrumentation](https://github.com/kubernetes/community/blob/0e9fa4a1c45203527a7ce35eaff09204d6b7b331/contributors/devel/sig-instrumentation/logging.md)

-{% hint style="info" %}
-Network cost, which is disabled by default, needs to be run as a privileged pod to access the relevant networking kernel module on the host machine.
-The pod name will be "kubecost-network-costs-xxxxxx-xxxxx" where x is the Pod ID.
-{% endhint %}

 ## Cloud Provider Service Tagging